|Other MO Resources|

 When was Franklin County, MO Created?

 Franklin County was created on December 11, 1818 from St. Louis County (effective January 1, 1819).
-The county was named in honor of Benjamin Franklin (1706-1790), writer, publisher, orator, and one of the Founding Fathers of the United States.

 Where can find Franklin County Birth, marriage, Divorce and Death Records?

 Franklin County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Franklin County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Franklin County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.